 Need a quick adrenaline boost as you tour Rotorua?
 Look no further than Skyline Rotorua, home to some of the top Rotorua attractions for adventure-seekers.

 First, get an incredible view of the Rotorua skyline on a ride to the top of Mount Ngongotaha with Skyline Gondola.
-Once you reach the summit, there’s plenty of other things to do.
+Once you reach the summit, there are plenty of other things to do.

 The Skyline Luge is a gravity-driven cart, hurtling down the mountainside along one of the world’s longest luge track.
 When you get to the base, take the gondola back to the top and replay.